Understanding the Importance of Improving Email Reputation

 Grow Your Email List Organically

 Since high bounce rates, spam traps, low open rates, etc. negatively affect your email sender reputation, we strongly recommend growing your email list organically.
 Always use double opt-in to verify the subscriber’s consent.
 Remember, you can’t force people to read content they aren’t interested in.
 So, there’s no point in ruining your email sender reputation by inviting spam complaints.
+Here are the pros of using double opt-in:

 Update Your Email List Frequently